 I tried reading books on purpose.
 Many of them give half-baked answers without tackling the question at its core.
 Instead of helping the reader to discover his or her purpose, the authors declare what their purpose is (along the lines of ‘serving the highest good of all,’ ‘unite with god,’ ‘be happy,’ or ‘live life to the fullest’) and assume it should be the reader’s purpose as well.
 While their purposes have merit, I was not looking for them to ‘tell’ me what my purpose was just like everybody else.
 I was looking for pointers on how to find it.
 I was running into another dead end.

 Reading different sites and materials

-One noteworthy piece I read was of this winning essay from World Bank.
-World Bank winning entries are essentially inspiring essays that detailed the writers’ passion and conviction toward serving various world causes, stemming from their real and heartfelt life experiences.
-The piece which struck me was from this writer whose whole life changed when best friend died in a terrorist bombing.
-While I had intellectually known there were a lot of mortalities in this world that needed addressing, to read the personal account of someone who had lived through it was totally different.
+One noteworthy piece I read was this winning essay from World Bank.
+World Bank has an annual essay competition where participants write about their passion and conviction in various world causes, stemming from their real-life experiences.
+(This depends on the topic for the year.)
+The piece that struck me was written by this person whose whole life changed when she witnessed her best friend dying in a terrorist bombing.
+At that point, I was just 20.
+While I intellectually knew that there were many unjustified mortalities in this world, to read the personal account of someone who had lived through it is totally different.

 Seeking meaning in religion

 I started examining different religions and their beliefs.
-When I compared them, I observed many commonalities and same underlying themes such as existence of a certain larger power we can tap into, avocation of values like love, compassion, selflessness, wisdom and courage, use of meditation to attain a peace of mind, observed affirmative phenomena arising from positive beliefs, etc. While the religions come under different names and had different practices/rituals, they are really the same in essence!
-I started to conclude that there is one single universal truth, with each religion being the product of viewing that truth with individual cultural lens.
+When I compared them, I observed many commonalities and underlying themes such as the existence of a certain larger power we can tap into; advocation of values like love, compassion, selflessness, wisdom, and courage; use of meditation to attain a peace of mind; observed affirmative phenomena arising from positive beliefs; etc. While the religions come under different names and have different practices/rituals, I realized they are really the same in essence!
+I started to realize that there is one single universal truth, with each religion being the result of viewing that truth with different cultural lens.